MannyAk1703/Project-01/README.md

 # Project 01
-An app that displays random famous quotes each time a button is clicked.
+An app that displays random famous quotes each time the button is clicked.